ComScore

 • Key Features: Zoom Air Unit

-Shane O’Neill is still a GOAT-level skater and so we trust him to make an immensely skatable shoe.
+The Nike SB React Leo is an immensely skatable shoe.
 The perforations around the toe give you some additional ventilation (skating can be sweaty business) and the sole was literally designed to take a beating.
 There’s an extended rubber sole in the front, which improves the longevity of the soles—a much needed addition for your flip tricks.
 The little Nike check keeps them minimal visually, but their performance potential is anything but minimal.
 Cop a pair and go fire off a nollie backside heel of your own.

 4. Vans Slip-On Shoe